beachparty/beachparty.github.io/_posts/2016-11-12-Hello-World.md

 ## Come back soon to see new content

-Thank you for visiting my site.
+Thank you for visiting this site.
 Good morning, good evening and good night.